astephens-fsd/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React JS allows developers better handling of large data sets at faster rates.
+Can create web applications with large data sets without reloading the page by being scalable within users interface in an application.
+Basically React only will only update specific nodes in the DOM.
-1. Describe component state.
+2. Describe component state.
+Component state is when properties change within an object, then components re-render over time.
-1. Describe props.
+3. Describe props.
+These are properties within components being passed on throughout functions.
-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+Side Effects are used to affect something outside of its function's scope that is being run.